skydoves/BaseRecyclerViewAdapter/README.md

 ```

 ## Usage
-1. Create a custom ViewHolder class extending BaseViewHolder by your custom layout.<br>
+1. Create a custom ViewHolder class extending `BaseViewHolder` by your custom layout.<br>
-__bindData__ method receive an item data what "Any" type in Kotlin or "object" type in Java.<br>
+`bindData` method receives an item model what "Any" type in Kotlin or "object" type in Java.<br>
-and you can implement __onItemClick__ listener about the item or whatever.
+and you can implement `onClickItem` listener about the item or whatever.

 ```java
 class SampleViewHolder(view: View, private val delegate: Delegate) : BaseViewHolder(view) {